-- 141. In a number of IM-setting contexts we therefore reasoned that greater weight should be given to dynamic efficiency than allocative efficiency.
+- 136. In a number of IM-setting contexts we therefore reasoned that greater weight should be given to dynamic efficiency than allocative efficiency.
 As we linked placing greater weight on dynamic efficiency as being consistent with s 52A(1)(a)-ie, the promotion of incentives to innovate and invest-that may have suggested we proposed giving greater weight to limb (a) of the s 52A purpose over other limbs.
-142 - 142.
+144 - 137.
 These ideas were extensively discussed in the IMs merits review judgment and underpinned the challenge to our use of 75th percentile WACC.
-143 The Court's primary concern was not with whether the principles were correct in the abstract, but rather with its doubt at our rationale for adopting the principles (that rationale being that dynamic efficiency promotes investment over time and thus the long-
+The Court's primary concern was not with whether the principles were correct in the abstract, but rather with its doubt at our rationale for adopting the principles (that rationale being that dynamic efficiency promotes investment over time and thus the long-term benefits of consumers) and our application of that approach (favouring any higher level of investment irrespective of its nature).
+The Court was doubtful that if "dynamic efficiencies are, as the Commission believes, most important" that higher expected returns will stimulate that outcome.
+In respect of s 52A itself, the Court rejected any ranking of the (a)-(d) outcomes and stated that "the paragraph (a) and (d) outcomes need to be balanced."

-Commerce Commission "Input methodologies (electricity distribution and gas pipeline services): Reasons paper" (22 December 2010), H1.31.
+For example: Commerce Commission "Input methodologies (electricity distribution and gas pipeline services): Reasons paper" (22 December 2010), para 5.3.13 (tax IM) and para 6.7.12, H1.31 and H11.62 (cost of capital IM).